 - The key to building credit with a secured card is to never miss a due date, or to just never use your card.
 As long as your account is open and in good standing, you’re in good shape.

 - Keeping your statement balance below 30% of your credit limit will help you build credit faster with a secured card.

-Secured cards are actually the best credit cards to use if building credit is your main objective.
-And they’re particularly useful for rebuilding credit after mistakes, even if your current score is very bad.
-Not only do secured cards report to the credit bureaus, but they also offer nearly guaranteed approval.
+Secured cards are the best credit cards to use if building credit is your main objective.
+And they’re particularly useful for rebuilding credit after mistakes.
+Not only do secured cards report to the credit bureaus, but they also approve even applicants with bad credit.
 Some don’t even do a credit check.
 And secured cards are known for low fees.
-That’s all because you’re required to place a refundable security deposit, the amount of which generally acts as your spending limit.
-But the result is that secured cards are a very dependable, inexpensive way to get a second chance credit-wise.
+The high approval odds and low fees are all because of the refundable security deposit.

-Just because all major secured credit cards can help you build credit does not mean they’re equally attractive, though.
+But just because all major secured credit cards can help you build credit does not mean they’re equally attractive.
 They differ in several important areas, including their annual fees, minimum deposit requirements and rewards.
-We’ll point you in the right direction below.
+It’s important to shop around and pick the best card for you.